TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-designer-cannotsubmitrun.md

 1. If you cannot access Designer, it may be due to an RBAC issue.
 Ask your admin to check your permissions.
 1. Try refreshing the page or re-open the graph to see if it will unblock you
-1. File an issue by clicking the smiling face on the top right corner of Azure Machine Learning studio with **including screenshot** selected.
+1. File an issue by clicking the smile icon in the top right corner of Azure Machine Learning studio with **including screenshot** selected.
 Specify how many module nodes are in your graph.
 Our engineering team will investigate.

 ## **Recommended Documents**